-BBC to show Chelsea v Liverpool in WSL live on TV
+Man Utd v Liverpool in WSL will be live on BBC TV

-Chelsea home match against Liverpool in WSL to be shown live on BBC TV
+Man Utd v Liverpool in WSL to be live on BBC TV

 Last updated on .From the section Women's Football

-The BBC will show Chelsea's first Women's Super League home game of 2023 on Sunday, 22 January.
+United are third in the WSL table, five points behind leaders Chelsea, while Liverpool are ninth in their first season back in the top division.

-The match against Liverpool kicks off at Kingsmeadow at 12:30 BST and will be live on BBC Two and BBC iPlayer.
+Liverpool will also be on the BBC a week later when they play at Chelsea on 22 January.

-Chelsea are three points clear at the top of the WSL table before the closing round of fixtures between Sunday, 11 December and Wednesday, 14 December.
+The match - Chelsea's 's first Women's Super League home game of 2023 - will take place at Kingsmeadow (12:30 GMT) and will be live on BBC Two and BBC iPlayer.

-The WSL then returns after the Christmas break on the weekend of Friday, 14 January.
+Chelsea will go into the winter break three points clear of Arsenal at the top of the WSL table.

-Newly promoted Liverpool shocked reigning champions Chelsea with a 2-1 win at Prenton Park on the opening day of the season.
+Liverpool shocked champions Chelsea with a 2-1 win at Prenton Park on the opening day of the season.

-The Reds had to wait until 4 December to triumph again, claiming another home victory by beating West Ham 2-0.
+The Reds had to wait until 4 December to triumph again though, when they beat West Ham 2-0.

-Chelsea's 8-0 thrashing of Leicester was their eighth consecutive WSL win following their loss at Liverpool.
+But Chelsea's 8-0 thrashing of Leicester was their eighth consecutive WSL victory following the surprise defeat at Liverpool.

 How can I watch games?